ADWilkinson/auto-shrimp/README.md

 [2020-03-03T16:44:24.268] [DEBUG] debug - Writing to account.json
 [2020-03-03T16:44:24.277] [INFO] debug - Account information stored in account.json
 ```
-5. The webserver is now running on port 80, this port must now be forwarded on your router or VPS, this process varies on provider/router type so please research appropiate documentation online.
+5. The webserver is now running on **port 80**, this port must now be forwarded on your router or VPS on port 80, this process varies on provider/router type so please research appropiate documentation online.
 6. To check for a successful setup, find your [IP address](https://whatismyipaddress.com), and paste that into your internet browser with :80 port number appended to the end e.g. 77.102.54.171:80 .
 If your server is successfully exposed to the internet and ready for TradingView webhook alerts you should get a response that looks like this:

 ```